 - Service Dog Training Los Angeles FAQs

 “How to train a service dog?”, “How can I make my dog a service dog?”, and “How to get a service dog?” are some of the most common questions we receive daily in our service dog training Los Angeles facility.
-There’s not one exact path, but all service dogs require a tremendous amount of expert training and behavior modification work and a great working temperament, personality and demeanor.
+There’s not one exact path, but all service dogs (psychiatric service dog training, mobility service dogs, hearing service dogs, and all other types of service dogs) require a tremendous amount of expert training and behavior modification work and a great working temperament, personality and demeanor.

 When you are contemplating, “How do I make my dog a service animal?”, you must consider many factors, from your dog to your own abilities.

 - Be public access tested (PAT)

 - Be obedience trained to a very high level